Close Menu

 • Why This Phase Is Actually a Good Sign

-Walk into my son’s room, past the wall of blue Doraemon stickers, and you’ll find him in the same orange outfit he’s worn for 21 days straight.
+Walk into my son’s room, past the wall of blue Doraemon stickers, and you will find him in the same orange outfit he has worn for 21 days straight.

 Toddler wearing his favorite orange shark outfit standing in front of a wall with blue Doraemon stickers.